Skip to Content

 From that point, the continuity could technically keep going until the offensive team takes a field goal attempt, preferably a high percentage shot near the basket or a wide open three-pointer.

-This is an example of a special situation that uses a flare screen.
-More specifically, it is a late game clock play that could be potentially useful against a full court man to man defense with approximately eight to ten seconds remaining and the team needs two or three points to win or tie the game.
+Also, this late game offense could be utilized when there is approximately eight to ten seconds remaining and the team needs two or three points to win or tie the game.

 To start, 1 cuts to an area slightly below the free throw line but above the restricted arc within the lane by way of a screen set by 2.